When fathers are tough, inflexible and unloving

-Over time I have been asked many times by mums about what they can do with the men they love who make choices in their family that seem harsh and uncaring.
+Over the years I have been asked many times by mums about what they can do with the men they love who make choices in their family that seem harsh and uncaring.

 Many of these mums have said they know their husbands and partners are good, loving men but they just seem to react in many situations from a place that is certainly not their heart.
 These women genuinely want to help their men become the fathers they know these dads want to be.